bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ![chart](/assets/images/duckdb_numba_udfs/export_to_numpy.svg)

-I didn't use GPU-based UDFs for the vectorized functions since I cannot directly control the size of chunks DuckDB feeds into the UDFs: the sizes work for CPU based vectorized UDFs but are rather small for the GPU equivalent ones thus resulting in high copy overhead to and from the device relative to the time spent on computation.
-Also there's definitely ways to improve the CUDA version for which I'll look into in the future
+I didn't use GPU-based UDFs for the vectorized functions since I cannot directly control the size of chunks DuckDB feeds into the UDFs: the sizes DuckDB defaults to work for CPU based vectorized UDFs but are rather small for the GPU equivalent ones thus resulting in high copy overhead to and from the device relative to the time spent on computation.
+Also there's definitely ways to improve the CUDA version for which I'll look into in the future.

 ## Conclusion